gpimblott/SpringBootStarter/readme.md

  * 'Fat JAR' deployment packaging
  * Default logging to both console and file

+## Structure

+The application is actually split into 3 project

+ * Main Service
+ * Domain models passed used by the service and client
+ * Client example application

 ## Building the application
 The application can be built outside of an IDE using the standard Gradle commands